HerrRiebmann/Caravan_Leveler/README.md

 Hotspot (_Android 4.4.3_):

 ![Hotspot](/Images/Hotspot.jpg)

+## OTA (Over the Air Update)
+You should see the ESP32 in Arduino IDE under Tools -> Port -> Network-Interfaces (Sport&Fun Leveler at _IP-Adress_) For more information see [RandomNerdTutorials](https://randomnerdtutorials.com/esp32-over-the-air-ota-programming/)

 ## Disclamer
 The ADXL345 is **not** a proper device to show exact degrees!
 It´s an accelerometer, which goal was to measure movements by gravitation.